logicalmethods/ecoNewUser/readme.txt

 *creates users in AD
 *adds them to everybody and development_ro and terra access *adds user to home folder
+*adds ad user to groups from config file

 to do:
-* add ad user to optional groups from config file
 * set appropriate attributes to AD user: manager,
 * create social cast user
 * create mediawiki user